Most Recent Update:

 Have a lovely day.

 I did know most of the information presented here, but I want to credit some outside research from my main textbook in culinary school.
-The link is an affiliate link.

 Professional Baking, 4th Edition, Wayne Gisslen, pp47-50